takyonxxx/BalanceRobotQT-Raspberry/README.md

 <b>How AutoStart the app on boot?</b></br>
 I assume that your code and exec (bin) will be in /home/pi/BalanceRobotPI folder.

-create a script start.sh on your home folder (home/pi) place below code in it.
+create a script start_robot.sh on your home folder (home/pi) place below code in it.

 #!/bin/bash</br>